wilsonliaows/docs/connectors/netsuite.md

 Now that we have created an integration record, save the consumer key and consumer secret.
 This will be used for connecting to NetSuite on Workato.

 ### 3. Create an integration role with required permission levels for your integration
 We need to create a specialized role for our integration user.
-We need to enable Full level for these permissions:
+We need to enable Full level for these permissions for the integration user:
 - Web Services
 - User Access Tokens
 - Access Token Management

-for this user, as well as add any further permissions the user needs to have for our integration to work.
+Also, add any further permissions the user needs to have for our integration to work.

 In the example below, we're creating a new role and giving it all 3 permissions.
 However, if you wish to enable an existing role to be able to read from and write to NetSuite via the API, simply add the required permission to the existing role.

-1. In NetSuite, go to Setup>Users/Roles>Manage Roles
+A. In NetSuite, go to *Setup*>*Users/Roles*>*Manage Roles*>*New*.
 ![Setup > Users/Roles > Manage Roles](/assets/images/connectors/netsuite/setup-integration-role-1.png)

-2. Check the Web Services Only Role checkbox if you don't want this role to have the ability to login to NetSuite (i.e. only the ability to connect to NetSuite via the API)
+B. Check the **Web Services Only Role** checkbox if you don't want this role to have the ability to login to NetSuite (i.e. if you want this user to only have the ability to connect to NetSuite via the API)
 ![Check Web Services Only Role checkbox if relevant](/assets/images/connectors/netsuite/setup-integration-role-2.png)

-3. Under Permissions>Setup, this role needs to have the 3 permissions with a Full level
+C. Under *Permissions*>*Setup*, this role needs to have the 3 permissions with a Full level
 ![Give Full level Web Services permissions](/assets/images/connectors/netsuite/setup-integration-role-3.png)

-4. Under the other tabs in Permissions, set up the permissions and permission levels you wish this role to have.
-This should correspond with what you wish to do with your Workato integration, e.g. if you wish to create sales orders in NetSuite, you should have the Sales Order - Create permission level, and if you wish to be able to create and update and read sales order data, select the Full permission level.
+D. Under the other tabs in Permissions, set up the permissions and permission levels you wish this role to have.
+This should correspond with what you wish to do with your Workato integration, e.g. if you wish to create sales orders in NetSuite, you should have the **Sales Order - Create** permission level, and if you wish to be able to create and update and read sales order data, select the Full permission level.
 ![Set up other permissions and permission levels](/assets/images/connectors/netsuite/setup-integration-role-4.png)

 ### 4. Set up an integration user
 Once we've set up our integration role, we need to assign this role to our integration user.

-In NetSuite, go to Setup>Users/Roles>Manage Users to edit an existing user or create a new user
+In NetSuite, go to *Setup*>*Users/Roles*>*Manage Users* to edit an existing user or create a new user.

 ![Set up other permissions and permission levels](/assets/images/connectors/netsuite/setup-integration-user-1.png) *Navigate to Setup>Users/Roles>Manage Users*